 We would like to acknowledge our client, Chris James, and our faculty advisor, Dr. Henry Duwe, for their contributions to our project.
 Chris has allocated approximately \$20,000 and contributed multiple 360° webcams and other hardware components for our team to use during development.
-He has also dedicated significant time to meet with us every week as we continue to work out the details of the project.
+He has also dedicated significant time to meet with us every week as we develop the project.
 Dr. Duwe has contributed his time and technical advice to our team, as well as assisted in steering us in the right direction on multiple occasions.